-There are some exceptions, In some policies, Loyalty Addition is declared after completion of the certain policy period.
+There are some exceptions, In some policies, Loyalty Addition is declared after completion of a certain policy period.
 For example, in Jeevan Saral Policy, policyholders get loyalty additions after completing a minimum of 10 years.

-Similar to FAB, policyholders (or nominees) get LoyaltyAddition at the end of maturity period or on death whichever is earlier subject to completion of the minimum policy period.
+Similar to FAB, policyholders (or nominees) get LoyaltyAddition at the end of the maturity period or on death whichever is earlier subject to completion of the minimum policy period.

 #4.
 Guaranteed Additions (GA)

-For example, Jeevan Shree-1 policy provides Guaranteed Additions of Rs.50 per year (per thousand of sum assured) for the first five years of the policy.
+For example, the Jeevan Shree-1 policy provides Guaranteed Additions of Rs.50 per year (per thousand of sum assured) for the first five years of the policy.
 Another such policy is Komal Jeevan.

 Similar to other bonuses, you get it at the time of maturity or claim.

 You are now aware that LIC declares bonuses as per thousands of sum assured.
 To calculate the bonus, you have to divide your sum assured amount by thousand (1000) and then multiply it by the given bonus rates for that year (You will get the latest bonus rates in the next section).